tylerkahn/electron/docs/breaking-changes.md

 See [here](#removed-desktopcapturergetsources-in-the-renderer) for details on how to replace this API in your app.

+## Planned Breaking API Changes (15.0)

+Where did breaking changes for 15 go?
+May want to investigate this on main 🤔

 ## Planned Breaking API Changes (14.0)

 ### Removed: `remote` module